 Critical Incident and Welfare Panel

-Panel including: Russ Harmon – Surf Life Saving Chaplaincy, Member Peer Support Representative along with other experts with this field
+Panel including: Russ Harmon – Surf Life Saving Chaplaincy along with Member Peer Support Representatives

 Session Abstract: What welfare looks like practically in lifesaving post Critical Incident.